SomeRandomGithubUserXd/new-locked-up/README.md

 When making changes to project, please, keep in mind stuff below:

-- If you want your model to have timestamps, add `createdAt` and `updatedAt` functions to it and make it return `getTimeMutator` from `App\Traits\InteractsWithTimestamps` (view example in `User` model).
-Project's old structure require timestamps to be stored as Epoch, but this func will convert if for you as a default `Carbon` instance
+- If you want your model to have timestamps, add `createdAt` and `updatedAt` functions to it and make them return `getTimeMutator` from `App\Traits\InteractsWithTimestamps` (view example in `User` model).
+Project's old structure require timestamps to be stored as Epoch.
+Btw these funcs will convert dates output for you as a `Carbon` instance
+- If you wish your route to display at header menu, add it to `routes` const at `AuthenticatedLayout.vue` following the example

 ### Authentication